thethunderturner/filament-latex/ISSUES.md

 -[ ] The file controller should be authenticated with ->middleware('auth').
 For some reason it doesnt work.
 Needs investigation.
 -[ ] Change how the pdf gets the name.
 Instead of default "main" it gets the slug of the record name.
 -[x] Error when compiling.
 But it actually compiles fine.
+-[ ] Change how includegraphiocs works.
+Instead of using the directory from home, use the name of the file.
+We still havent implemented folders, so just the file name is enough.